Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

     Do keep in mind that you will need to set a variable to save what this function returns, to later for the other functions to reference to. eg:

         sheet = slgsw(scope,creds)

 * sheet.open_sheet(sp,ws)
     <br>To open and start working on a single worksheet or a spreadsheet.
 The starting 'sheet' is the variable we mentioned in the initial function 'slgsw()' that saves all authenticating results.
     <br><br>sp: The name of the spreadsheet you want to work with. eg:

        "Example Spreadsheet"
     Space is allowed, as there are spreadsheets with space in between characters.
     <br><br>ws: The name of the worksheet you want to work on, in another words, the name of the sheet within the big sheet you want to work on .
+    <br><br>Currently it needs both the sheet and worksheet name to work, even if there's only one worksheet.

 *   sheet.update_cell(cell,item)
     <br>To update a cell's value or formula.